vitiral/fiction-civboot/toll/start3.md

 When I came into the mess hall, the director of Civboot Alpha, Dr Taylor Jong, was already there sitting by herself; staring at a picture.
 She looked different than I had remembered her.
-I had always thought her face was particularily wrinkle free for someone in their lower sixties.
+I had always thought her face was particularly wrinkle free for someone in their lower sixties.
 In the last three months, her face seemed to have aged ten years.
 Distinct wrinkles formed around the eyes of a face that had, until now, rarely formed an expression.